jcho-polygon/platform-specs/README.md

-# platform-open-api-specs
+# platform-specs
-Specifications for Polygon.io Platform APIs
+Specifications for Polygon.io Platform APIs using Open API 3, as well as Polygon's WebSockets using Async API 2.0

 # Spec tools